community-collections/community-collections/README.md

 # note that the lolcow is broken because it accidentally dumps some text to stdout and blank files
 ```

-Version-checking and versionless modules are still under development.
+Version checking and versionless modules are still under development.

 ### Testing in a container